abhijitsingamaneni/python3/README.md

 # python3

-This python script is used to extract the policy document for both inline policies and custome policies and will create a json file with that document in the requored directory.
+This python script is used to extract the policy document from both inline policies and custome policies and will create a json file with that document in the requored directory.